The Most Probable Behaviour of the Dark Energy Equation of State Indicates a Thawing Quintessence Field: Tomographic Alcock-Paczy\'nski Test with Redshift-Space Correlation Function II: Acknowledgments

 \section{Acknowledgments}

 FD acknowledges the ﬁnancial support from the National Natural Science Foundation of China, grant No.12303003, and Yunnan Key Laboratory of Survey Science, grant No.202449CE340002.
-CP is supported by the KIAS Individual Grant PG016904 at the Korea Institute for Advanced Study (KIAS).
-CP is also supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT; RS-2024-00360385).
+CBP is supported by the KIAS Individual Grant PG016904 at the Korea Institute for Advanced Study (KIAS).
+CBP is also supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT; RS-2024-00360385).

 \typeout{}